Energy drink: Ingredients and uses

-Energy drinks are usually marketed to young people and provide the health effects of caffeine.
-The caffeine content of energy drinks is between 50mg and 505mg per serving, compared to 90mg in 250ml of coffee, 50mg in 250ml of tea, and 34mg in 500ml of cola.
+Energy drinks are usually marketed to young people, emphasizing the possible stimulating effects of caffeine.
+The caffeine content of energy drinks is between 50 mg and 505 mg per serving, compared to 90 mg in 250ml of coffee, 50 mg in 250ml of tea, and 34 mg in 500ml of cola.

-There is no reliable evidence that other ingredients in energy drinks provide further benefits, even though the drinks are frequently advertised in a way that suggests they have unique benefits.
-The dietary supplements in energy drinks may be purported to supply benefits, such as for vitamin B12, but no claims of using supplements to enhance health in otherwise normal people have been verified scientifically.
+There is no reliable evidence that other ingredients in energy drinks provide further benefits, even though the drinks are frequently advertised to suggest unique benefits.
+Vitamins added during manufacturing, such as vitamin B12, guarana or taurine, are marketed to supply benefits, but no scientific proof exists for health benefits from ingredients in energy drinks, and numerous advisories against use of energy drinks have been published, especially for those containing caffeine.

 Marketing of energy drinks has been particularly directed towards teenagers, with manufacturers sponsoring or advertising at extreme sports events and music concerts, and targeting a youthful audience through social media channels.

+In 2026, the Six Continents Index collected major energy drinks from all six inhabited continents and assessed each product against a 36-criteria quality index.
+The framework focuses exclusively on objectively verifiable product characteristics, including caffeine quantity and declaration, sugar quantity, type, and declaration, vitamin content, pasteurisation, packaging, traceability, and label readability, among other criteria.
+Among its findings, 85.7% of European products were pasteurised, while 8% of North American drinks relied on artificial preservatives; European drinks also averaged 4.0 vitamins per product, compared with 2.9 in North America.